-The Friends of Amasango is the UK charity that supports the work of the Amasango Career School in Grahamstown, South Africa.
-This special needs school enables street children to obtain a primary education and build self-esteem.
+Friends of Amasango is the UK charity that supports the work of the Amasango Career School in Makhanda (Grahamstown), South Africa.
+This special needs school enables severely marginalised children and young people to obtain a primary education and build self-esteem.
+The Friends provide:

-Children approach the school from the streets, having had little or no formal education.
-They enter the school at the grade appropriate to their level of education, not necessarily the one appropriate for their age, which can be anything from 5 to18.
+Children from the very poorest backgrounds and from the street are referred to the school by social workers.
+They enter the school at the grade appropriate to their level of education, not necessarily the one appropriate for their age, which can be anything from 5 to 18.

 Friends and volunteers

-The UK charity Friends of Amasango is run by 11 trustees.
-It is small but financially efficient, with expenses amounting to just 3 per cent of income.
+The UK charity Friends of Amasango is run by nine trustees.
+It is small but financially efficient, with expenses amounting to around 3 per cent of income.
 All money sent to South Africa is budgeted and controlled.

 Street children need a lot of individual attention, so volunteers are welcome at the school.
-They travel to Grahamstown at their own expense, fund their living expenses and work on their own initiative once there.
-While the charity offers advice and ensures that a CRB check has been carried out, it doesn’t provide a formal volunteer programme.
+They travel to Makhanda (Grahamstown) at their own expense, fund their living expenses and work on their own initiative once there.
+While the charity offers advice and ensures that a DBS check has been carried out, it doesn’t provide a formal volunteer programme.